HanKyoungJong/HanKyoungJong.github.io/StartHacKyoung(Portfolio)/README.txt

-Lens by HTML5 UP
-html5up.net | @n33co
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license.

 This is Lens, a full screen (and entirely responsive) photo gallery design.
 Unlike previous